 First off, the biggest difference between the two cards is the foreign transaction fees.
 The Scotiabank Gold American Express has no foreign transaction fees whereas the American Express Cobalt card charges the standard 2.5%.
 Scotiabank already had a credit card with no forex fees in the Scotiabank Passport Visa Infinite Card so it came as a bit of a surprise when it was announced when the Scotiabank Gold Amex would also feature no foreign exchange fees.

 The sign up bonus is a touch different for each card.
 The American Express Cobalt card gives you 2,500 points every month for 12 months but you need to spend $500 each month to get it.
 That means you’ll spend $6,000 total to get the full signup bonus of 30,000 points.
-The Scotiabank Gold American Express gives you 20,000 points after you spend $1,000 in the first three months so it’s much easier to get your bonus and it makes the card a potential candidate for churning.
+The Scotiabank Gold American Express gives you 20,000 points after you spend $1,000 in the first three months so it’s much easier to get your bonus.

 As for the earn rate, both cards earn you 5 points per $1 spent on food and drinks, but it’s the second multiplier that can be a deal-breaker for some people.
 With the Cobalt card, you earn 2 points per $1 spent on all travel purchases which includes flights and hotels.
 The Scotiabank card earns you more points at 3 per $1 spent, but that only applies to gas transit and streaming services.
 Which one is a better fit for you really depends on how much you spend on each category.